Summer Hill

 How much development is happening in Summer Hill?

-There were 58 development applications lodged in the past 12 months, including dwelling additions, new structures, balconies, decks and swimming pools.
-Activity is oriented toward upgrading existing properties rather than generating new supply, consistent with an established rural area at 0.92% annual population growth where 35.0% of residents already own their homes outright.
+There were 57 development applications lodged in the past 12 months, including dwelling alterations, new structures, balconies, decks and swimming pool installations.
+Activity focuses on upgrading existing properties rather than adding new dwellings, consistent with an established area growing at 0.92% annually where 35.0% of owners already hold their homes outright.

 How to read these comparisons